 “There’s essentially no consistent style.”

-Standards Manual, the publishing house behind the Environmental Protection Agency manual, partnered with photographer Brian Kelly to document the wide range of maps and brochures produced by the NPS.
+Standards Manual, the publishing house behind the Environmental Protection Agency manual, partnered with photographer Brian Kelley to document the wide range of maps and brochures produced by the NPS.
 The book covers decades of design, beginning with the photo-focused brochures from the 1910s to the abstract visuals of the 1960s to Massimo Vignelli’s 1977 Unigrid system that’s still used today.

-Kelly began collecting brochures and maps a few years ago while traveling through the parks for another project where he was shooting old growth trees.
+Kelley began collecting brochures and maps a few years ago while traveling through the parks for another project where he was shooting old growth trees.
 After researching the history of the materials, he noticed that the printed ephemera varied wildly from park to park and from year to year.
 “There’s essentially no consistent style, which I love,” said Jesse Reed, co-founder of Standards Manual.
 “It was like every person who was designing one of these brochures or maps had their own interpretation of what that cover should look like.”

 During the 1910s, a couple decades before the NPS was an official government organization, the Department of the Interior hired photographers to travel to the parks and shoot black-and-white photos that would show up across the front covers of the brochures.
 At that time, the national parks were still trying to get buy-in from the public and the government, who weren’t convinced that thousands of miles of land should be allocated for tourism and preservation.
 The brochures were a form of benign propaganda—a way to show the parks’ beauty to people who couldn’t easily travel to them.
-“The early brochures were basically made to promote national parks,” Kelly says.
+“The early brochures were basically made to promote national parks,” Kelley says.
 “They were trying to get people within the government to realize that we should set this land aside.”

 “It was like every person who was designing one of these brochures or maps had their own interpretation of what that cover should look like.”